-For example, maybe we don’t really know what will happen to us after the death of this physical body but we have heard that Buddhas and Yogis – the enlightened Self, talked about reincarnation for many lifetimes in many different names and forms happened accordingly to different Karma and intentions that we all had created for ourselves in the past and from the present moment.
-Due to ignorance, there are many things that we don’t know but we have had heard lots of different types of talking about them.
-And we cannot say that it is true or untrue because we are ignorant about it.
-But if we have found out the Truth through our own practice, meditation insights and self-realization, then we can say that it is true or untrue.
-Even though an enlightened Being told us all about the Truth, we still have to find it out ourselves through self-realization.
+For example, maybe we don’t really know what will happen to us after the death of this physical body but we have heard that Buddhas and Yogis – the enlightened Self, talked about the selfless reincarnation, more precisely, it's the selfless impermanent changes in the names and forms happened accordingly to different Karma (cause and effect) and intentions that we all had created for ourselves in the past and the present moment.
+Due to ignorance, there are many things that we don’t know, but we have had heard lots of different types of talking about them.
+And we cannot say that it is true or untrue because we are ignorant towards the truth of it.
+We have to find out the Truth through our own practice, self-inquiry, meditation insights and self-realization, then we will know that it is true or untrue.
+Even though an enlightened being told us all about the Truth, we still have to find it out ourselves through self-inquiry and self-realization.

-From the surface, we are not free because we are bound by this law of Karma.
+From the surface, it seems like we are not free because we are bound by this law of Karma.
 But it is not really like that.
-It is because we can see that it is our own self that is creating the Karma for ourselves.
+It is because it is our own self that is creating the Karma (planting the seeds) for ourselves.
 If we do good, we will create good Karma.
 If we do bad, we will create bad Karma.
-So, if we want to have good life and happiness in life, we can actually work on our intentions, thoughts, actions and speech to create the type of future life that we want.
+So, if we want to have good life and happiness in life, we can actually work on our intentions, desires, thoughts, actions and speech to create the type of life and experiences that we want.

 But Yoga and Buddhism teachings do not stop at this level.

-They teach us how to transcends Karma through selflessness, purity and renounce from the fruit of actions.
+They teach us how to transcend both good and bad Karma (the perception of goodness and badness, positiveness and negativeness, pleasantness and unpleasantness) through the realization of selflessness, through mind purification and renouncing from the fruit of actions.